 9. Take regular 60-second vacations.
 Relaxation is literally a breath away.
 Anytime you feel stressed, take a minute, slow down and breathe deeply.
 Thinking relaxing thoughts and verbalizing calming statements starts the healing process and helps you lessen anxiety.
 Take a deep breath and say out loud, “I am calm, I am safe and I can handle this.”
 Anything from smelling a flower to petting an animal can help take you away for even a minute, which starts the process of feeling free.

 10. Set new goals.
 You have a brand new year ahead.
 Where do you want to be this time next year?
-Use some of your alone time and mental powers to set goals and make plans for getting what you want out of the coming year.
+Use some of your alone time and mental powers during the holidays to set goals and make plans for getting what you want out of the coming year.

 12. Gratitude is grounding.
 Have you ever noticed that it’s impossible to feel grateful and depressed at the same time?
 Gratitude can transform pain into love and bring peace to your emotional chaos.
 Remind yourself of all the things you’re grateful for.
 Better yet, write it down.
 This strategy works miracles for bringing you out of any gloomy mood.